Evil Warriors

 Scare Glow: Evil Ghost of Skeletor (1987)

-I wasn’t aware of Scare Glow’s existence when he was released in 1987, but when I finally saw him as an adult, he made perfect sense.
+I wasn’t aware of Scare Glow’s existence when he was originally released, but when I finally saw him as an adult, he made perfect sense.
 Of course there needs to be a glow-in-the-dark skeleton man in Masters of the Universe.
 Why didn’t someone think of this sooner?
 Glow-in-the-dark accessories had been produced previously in the line (Evil-Lyn’s staff, the warrior ring that came with Tri-Klops and Trap Jaw), but never a glow-in-the-dark figure.
+Note that Scare Glow, although grouped with the 1987 wave by Mattel, was released a little early, in late November of 1986.

 Imagery